oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Tools/platform_designer_standard/README.md

    > xcopy add_quartus\output_files\add.sof system_console /Y
    ```

-You may also build the SOF using the pre-generated Intel® Qupartus® Prime project in the `add_quartus_sln` directory by executing the included `build_system.tcl` script.
+You may also build the SOF using the pre-generated Intel® Quartus® Prime project in the `add_quartus_sln` directory by executing the included `build_system.tcl` script.
 This script has been verified against the latest version of Quartus® Prime Standard Edition software available at the time of writing (23.1).
 The script and pre-generated project may not work with other versions of Quartus® Prime.

    Linux: